Convergence analysis of controlled particle systems arising in deep learning: from finite to infinite sample size: The auxiliary problems and corresponding uniform estimates

-Suppose that $p_i\geq0$ and for all $(t,p,x)$ the optimal $\theta^*$ is attained in a compact set, then according to the minimax theorem {(see e.g. \cite{Sion58})},
+We also note here that the convexity condition \eqref{convexity-assumption} is the analogy of displacement monotonicity in mean field games.
+Inspired by the literature on mean field games, there are at least two possible ways to relax the requirement on convexity.
+One possible way is to consider linear quadratic framework, see \cite{MinLi2023} where mean field games of controls with non-monotonic data is studied.
+The other possible way is to introduce the $\lambda$-monotonicity condition or involve canonical transformations, see \cite{Mou2022MFGC, BanMes:25-FMS, Liu26, BanMes:25-BLMS}.} \end{remark}

-and thus $H_N(t,x,p)$ is convex.
-However, the constraint $p_i\geq0$ requires that the value function $V^\varepsilon_N$ is increasing in every component.
-Roughly speaking, one way to achieve this is to assume $\partial_\mu f,L',U'\geq0$ then apply the theory on monotone dynamical systems (see e.g. \cite{Smith1995}).} \end{remark} Similar to the last subsection, the key estimate in this subsection is from the BSDE of Riccati type \eqref{riccati} below.
-The following lemma is devoted to estimating the terms appearing in \eqref{riccati}. \begin{lemma} Suppose {\bf Hypothesis (R1)}, then for $\tilde H_N$ in \eqref{H-N-R} and $(x,p)\in \mathcal A_N$, $t\in[0,T]$,
+Similar to the last subsection, the key estimate in this subsection is from the BSDE of Riccati type \eqref{riccati} below.
+The following lemma is devoted to estimating the terms appearing in \eqref{riccati}. \begin{lemma} { Suppose {\bf Hypothesis (R1)} with certain parameters $\Gamma_1,\ \Gamma_2$ in \eqref{hypo-regu-1}, then for $\tilde H_N$ in \eqref{H-N-R} and $(t,x)\in[0,T]\times\mathbb R^N$,